The Wealth Visionnaireยฎ

 Live off returns · leave a legacy

-Full Life Portfolio
+Full Life Freedom Number

 Spend every dollar · no inheritance

-Projected Portfolio
+Projected Freedom Portfolio

-At your retirement age
+At your freedom age

-Annual Gross Need
+Annual Freedom Income Need

 Before-tax withdrawal/yr

-Years to Retirement
+Years to Financial Freedom

-Asset Breakdown at Retirement
+Asset Breakdown at Financial Freedom

 All calculations use the same methodology as The Wealth Visionnaireยฎ Excel model.
-For educational purposes only โ€” not financial, tax, or legal advice.
+For educational purposes only โ not financial, tax, or legal advice.
 Results cannot be guaranteed. ยฉ 2026 The Wealth Visionnaireยฎ.

 Julie Praline ยท The Wealth Visionnaireยฎ